articleIcon-icon

 • Outline a plan: Determine how to provide additional training.
 Involve the employee in the development of the plan and ensure that it’s realistic and achievable

-• Review and evaluate progress: A PiP should last long enough to allow an employee time to improve.
-Set specific benchmarks and deadlines for progress and provide feedback and support to help them achieve the goals of the PiP.
+• Review and evaluate progress: A PIP should last long enough to allow an employee time to improve.
+Set specific benchmarks and deadlines for progress and provide feedback and support to help them achieve the goals of the PIP.
 It’s essential to be objective and fair when evaluating progress.
 If the employee has not made sufficient progress, adjusting the plan or considering other options, such as additional training or termination, may be necessary.

 How to prepare to terminate an employee for misconduct or policy violation reasons